-12. Most Green City in the United Kingdom
+12. Greenest city in the United Kingdom

 Many centuries ago, Edinburgh was known for being a highly polluted city with an awful stench, but now they can proudly say they’ve left the past behind.

 It goes without saying that a city so historic has its ghosts, but did you know Edinburgh is actually considered one of the most haunted cities in the world?
-There are so many haunted buildings in Edinburgh that it deserves its own list.
+There are so many haunted buildings in Edinburgh that it deserves their own list.

 Unsurprisingly, Edinburgh Castle is supposedly haunted by its former prisoners.
 Even the Tolbooth Tavern has its own resident ghost, known to push drinks off tables and knock pictures off the wall.

 However, it’s widely agreed that Greyfriars Kirkyard is Edinburgh’s most haunted place of all.
 Stop by if you dare!
 Hundreds of supernatural experiences have been reported at the mausoleum of evil George Mackenzie over the years.